-The tutorial design is implemented in Verilog as a single module with two always block statements and in VHDL as a single entity with two processes.
-The first always block (Verilog) or process (VHDL) implements a state machine; the second always block or process computes the output values based on the current state.
+The tutorial design is implemented in VHDL as a single entity with two processes.
+The first process implements a state machine; the second process computes the output values based on the current state.

 Instrumenting Your Design

 You use the Identify instrumentor to select both breakpoints and watchpoints and to set the sampling and triggering modes.
 The Identify instrumentor is launched from the Synplify Pro synthesis tool and is run prior to synthesis.